crainfam4/HTML-and-CSS-Projects/README.md

 # HTML and CSS Projects

+Introduction
- Projects created during the HTML and CSS course.
+This repository contains the projects created during the HTML and CSS course.